 Ms. Ryder then gave a brief history of how the legislature has funded the PCOA and Senior Center Programs, which has resulted in many of the smaller, rural parishes facing a daunting task of opening the doors with minimal financial support, which is currently just over $35,000.
 GOEA has requested increases to this minimum amount, based on estimated census amounts that should have been properly taken into account each year.

 The Board then turned to the proposed Board Resolution discussed by the Board at the last meeting, which had been tabled until this meeting.
 As a result of discussions between GOEA and Governor Edwards, we believe the best course of action would be to wait until such time as the Governor is successfully reelected, due to the difficulty of proposing a measure that would arguably be seen as an increase in state government.
-Instead, we shall wait until such time as the Governor has been reelected and can revisit these discussions in a meaningful way, or alternatively, with the new elected Governor, depending on the outcome of that election.
+Instead, we shall wait until such time as the Governor has been reelected and can revisit these discussions in a meaningful way.

-Mr. Courville informed the Board that he spoke with Mr. Joey Strickland regarding a potential joining of our agency with Veteran’s Affairs in an effort to Ms. Ryder gave the Board information regarding discussions between Governor Edwards
+Per the request of the Board in its October 11, 2018 Quarterly Meeting, Mr. Courville approached Mr. Joey Strickland, Secretary of the department of Veterans Affairs, to determine what support, if any, the Secretary would lend if a plan to join with the Department of Veteran’s Affairs and form a single, unified department were initiated.
+As discussed in October, this advantage to this approach would be that, by joining with an existing department, amending the Constitution by public vote would no longer be necessary as the number of departments would remain static.
+Mr. Courville reported that, after presenting this possibility to the Secretary, Mr. Strickland was open to beginning preliminary discussions between GOEA and Veteran’s Affairs, and while Mr. Courville reported a generally favorable impression, he indicated that this merely opened the door for the parties to meet and begin more pointed discussions in the future.
+Mr. Courville agreed to assist in setting such a meeting, should that time arise in the future.
+However, based on the discussions Governor Edwards, this approach, and the quest for an elderly affairs department, are premature and ill-timed at present, due to the impending re-election process.
+Thus, all parties agreed that, although this issue will be tabled, but reserved the option to revisit this issue when the Governor is successfully reelected.

 NEW BUSINESS

 Mr. Mike Rome introduced himself as the newly elected president for Louisiana Council on Aging Director’s Association (LACOADA).
 Mr. reported that LACOADA has engaged in discussions first with Mr. Adrian Wilson, and later with the Governor, for the purpose of prioritizing those issues that are paramount, including budget increases desperately needed in councils across the state.
 LACOADA will continue its discussions with the Governor, and will provide more detail as to any potential legislation as we draw closer to the next Legislative Session in April.
-Finally, Mr. Robichaux informed the Board that LACOADA is working towards obtaining 501(c) (3) status, which they hope to have completed by January 1, 2018.
+Finally, Mr. Robichaux informed the Board that LACOADA is working towards obtaining 501(c) (3) status, which they hope to have completed by January 1, 2019.